Prezent/doctrine-translatable/doc/getting-started.md

 Things to note:

 * The `title` and `content` fields have been moved from the BlogPost entity to the BlogPostTranslation entity
-* The `translatable` property can be mapped manually, but using the `Translatable` annotation means it will be mapped automatically by this extension.
+* The `translatable` property can be mapped manually, but using the `Translatable` attribute means it will be mapped automatically by this extension.

 ## Proxy getters and setters